AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/new_field_loyalty.png)

-Using the controls on the right-hand side of the editor, start by creating a "[!DNL loyalty]" field with type "[!UICONTROL Object]" that will be used to hold your loyalty-related fields.
+Using the controls on the right-hand side of the editor, start by creating a `loyalty` field with type "[!UICONTROL Object]" that will be used to hold your loyalty-related fields.
 When finished, select **[!UICONTROL Apply]**.

 ![](../images/tutorials/create-schema/loyalty_object.png)

-The changes are applied and the newly created "[!DNL loyalty]" object appears.
+The changes are applied and the newly created `loyalty` object appears.
 Select **[!UICONTROL Add Field]** next to the object to add additional loyalty-related fields.
 A "[!UICONTROL New Field]" appears and the **[!UICONTROL Field Properties]** section is visible on the right-hand side of the canvas.

 ![](../images/tutorials/create-schema/new_field_in_loyalty_object.png)